Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

 \end{enumerate} \end{theorem}

-The theorem demonstrates that initializing the optimization problem with the NNR estimator ensures convergence to the global minimum, i.e., the FE estimator.
-Theorem~\ref{thm:convexity_strong}\ref{item:3} further establishes strong local convexity of $\mc{L}_{NT} (\beta, \Lambda, \Gamma)$, implying that simple gradient descent can be effectively applied in the second step to find the global minimum, even in high-dimensional settings.
-The asymptotic equivalence between our two-step estimator and the FE estimator implies that we can leverage the computational advantages of our method while directly applying the theoretical tools from \citet{chen2021nonlinear} for inference and the construction of confidence intervals.
+Since both the NNR and the FE estimators fall into $\mc{B}_{\delta_{NT}}$ wpa1, Theorem~\ref{thm:convexity_strong}\ref{item:1} guarantees that any locally convergent solver initialized at $(\hat{\beta}_{\mr{nuc}}, \hat{\Lambda}_{\mr{nuc}}, \hat{\Gamma}_{\mr{nuc}})$ finds the global minimum, and thus it formally demonstrates that our two-step estimator is asymptotically equivalent to the FE estimator.
+Moreover, Theorem~\ref{thm:convexity_strong}\ref{item:3} further establishes strong local convexity of~\eqref{eq:local_estimators}, implying that simple gradient descent can be effectively applied in the second step to find the global minimum, even in high-dimensional settings.